apache/apisix-website/blog/en/blog/2023/10/18/ingress-apisix.md

 ## Summary

-We thoroughly discussed the innovative architecture of Ingress APISIX, liberating it from dependency on the etcd cluster.
+We thoroughly discussed the innovative architecture of the APISIX Ingress Controller, liberating it from dependency on the etcd cluster.
 This greatly simplifies maintenance costs and system complexity.
-Simultaneously, Ingress APISIX actively advances the implementation of the Kubernetes Gateway API standard within the Ingress Controller, aiming to provide more extensive and consistent traffic management capabilities.
+Simultaneously, the APISIX Ingress Controller actively advances the implementation of the Kubernetes Gateway API standard within the Ingress Controller, aiming to provide more extensive and consistent traffic management capabilities.

-In conclusion, whether it be the new architecture of Ingress APISIX or the implementation of the Kubernetes Gateway API, the goal is to offer users a more robust, flexible, and user-friendly Ingress Controller solution to meet the ever-changing demands of cloud-native application deployment and traffic management.
+In conclusion, whether it be the new architecture of APISIX Ingress Controller or the implementation of the Kubernetes Gateway API, the goal is to offer users a more robust, flexible, and user-friendly Ingress Controller solution to meet the ever-changing demands of cloud-native application deployment and traffic management.